Convex-Dev/design/cad/009_expanders/README.md

 `(fn [x e] ....)`

 Where:
-- `x` is the Form to be transformed
+- `x` is the form to be transformed
-- `e` is a Continuation Expander, i.e. another Expander which may be called recursively to expand further forms.
+- `e` is a continuation expander, i.e. another expander which may be called recursively to expand further forms.

-Expanders stored in the environment MUST have the metadata `{:expander true}` set in order to be recognised as Expanders by the compiler Expansion Phase.
+Expanders stored in the environment MUST have the metadata `{:expander true}` set in order to be recognised as expanders by the compiler Expansion Phase.

 Typically an Expander will:
 - Perform some specialised code expansion